Higher-order models capture changes in controllability of temporal networks: Structural Controllability of temporal networks

-Let us now address the \emph{controllability} of the linear dynamical system introduced above.
-Following the algebraic approach introduced by Kalman~\cite{Kalman1963}, the size of the controllable subspace (i.e. the number of nodes that are controllable) of a linear dynamical system with a given set of driver nodes can be assessed by calculating the rank of a so-called \emph{controllability matrix}.
-The application of this common approach to our scenario of a linear dynamical system in a temporal network naturally leads to the following \emph{temporal controllability matrix}\cite{Liu2013,Pan2014c,Posfai2014}
+Having defined the temporal network and the dynamical process, we now formalise the notion of \emph{controllability} of this process in a temporal network.
+We can actually view the evolution of such a process as a trajectory in an $N$-dimensional state space, where $N$ is the number of nodes.
+Our ability to control the state of $k$ of these $N$ nodes corresponds to the ability to design suitable control signals such that we are able to guide the trajectory to an arbitrary point in a $k$-dimensional subspace.
+Following the algebraic approach introduced by Kalman~\cite{Kalman1963}, the size of this controllable subspace (i.e. the number of controllable nodes) of a linear dynamical system for a given set of driver nodes can be assessed by calculating the rank of a so-called \emph{controllability matrix}.
+For our scenario of a dynamical system in a temporal network, the common definition of this matrix naturally leads to the following \emph{temporal controllability matrix}~\cite{Liu2013,Pan2014c,Posfai2014}

-where $[\mathbf{A},\mathbf{B}]$ denotes the concatenation of two matrices $\mathbf{A}$ and $\mathbf{B}$ to a new matrix and the products $\mathbf{G}_{t} \cdot \ldots \cdot \mathbf{G}_{1}$ take the role of the matrix power $\mathbf{A}^t$ in the usual definition of the controllability matrix.
-In general, $N_b:=\text{rank}(\mathbf{C}_t)\leq N$ denotes the size of the controllable (sub)system for a given assignment of control signals to driver nodes captured in $\mathbf{B}$.
-According to the Kalman rank condition~\cite{Kalman1963}, a system is controllable if the temporal controllability matrix has full rank, i.e. if all nodes can be controlled based on the given set of driver nodes.
+where $[\mathbf{A},\mathbf{B}]$ denotes the concatenation of two matrices $\mathbf{A}$ and $\mathbf{B}$ and the products $\mathbf{G}_{t} \cdot \ldots \cdot \mathbf{G}_{1}$ take the role of the matrix power $\mathbf{A}^t$ in the common definition of the controllability matrix for static networks~\cite{Kalman1963}.
+It has been shown that $N_b:=\text{rank}(\mathbf{C}_t)\leq N$ gives the size of the controllable (sub)system at time $t$ for a given mapping of control signals to driver nodes captured in $\mathbf{B}$.
+Moreover, using the so-called Kalman ranking condition, we call the system controllable if the temporal controllability matrix has full rank, i.e. all nodes in the temporal network can be controlled~\cite{Liu2013}.